Patrick-DeBiasse/Patrick-DeBiasse.github.io/_pages/about.md

 Not having a formal background in data science, I made this portfolio to share examples of projects I've completed using Python, R, and other popular tools.

 My primary interest is in healthcare and improving patient outcomes.
-For more details on my previous experience, please see my resume below.
+For more details on my experience to-date, please see my resume below.

 <iframe src="https://drive.google.com/file/d/10KzQGjtnPAH9S4Si7A1D2wdJB5C3eAUU/preview" width="640" height="830"></iframe>

-I'd be happy to provide references, just send me a note at [patrick.debiasse@gmail.com](patrick.debiasse@gmail.com).
+If you have any questions or comments, don't hesitate to contact me at [patrick.debiasse@gmail.com](patrick.debiasse@gmail.com).